spiraldust-games/foray/readme.md

 ## Running Build

-Foray is built using Parcel:
+Foray is built using Parcel and Babel:

 ```bash
 npm run build
 ```

 This will run the lint and the tests.
+There is more detail about the build process to be found [here](./build.md).

 ## Contributing

 We welcome contributions to Foray!
 If you have an idea for an improvement, a bugfix, or a new feature, please open an issue to discuss it.
 We're grateful for your help in making Foray better.

+## With thanks to

+Foray would not be possible, built as it is, without all the hard work from:

+- Parcel
+- Babel
+- ESLint
+- Git and Github
+- Jest
+- renamer
+- rimraf
+- cpy-cli

+Thank you 🙇‍♀️

 ## License